Speedy905/ICS4U-Scripts/README.md

 I may or may not update the scripts in the future.

-To learn more about the content, click [here](https://sites.google.com/site/mrliconti/ics4u-python).
+See the [outline](https://sites.google.com/site/mrliconti/ics4u-python) for more details.

-This is uploaded under the MIT License.
-See for more info [here](LICENSE).
+This is uploaded under the [MIT License](LICENSE).